Where Will Technology Manufacturing Lead Next?

 The factory of the future will not only be able to complete most of the processes necessary to manufacture a product, but it will also be able to learn and, to an extent, think for itself.
 According to a Forbes report, artificial intelligence (A.I.) and machine learning were set to be a $36 billion market going into 2016.
 This compares to just $0.9 billion in 2013, demonstrating the potential importance and growth of the field in the eyes of big business and other investors.

 The vision is an integrated process that can adapt to changing situations.
-Using a combination of big data, analytics, and A.I., this system would oversee everything from procurement of raw materials based on predicted demand through the fabrication of the product to the logistics of delivery.
-We’re not at that point yet but factories are already getting smarter and the increasing interconnectivity of the Internet of Things (IoT) means more and more systems are becoming more integrated.
-Nowadays, a Wire EDM, a robot that cuts wire is available for manufacturing companies.
+Using a combination of big data, analytics, and AI, this system would oversee everything from procurement of raw materials based on predicted demand through the fabrication of the product to the logistics of delivery.
+We’re not at that point yet, but factories are already getting smarter, and the increasing interconnectivity of the Internet of Things (IoT) means more and more systems are becoming more integrated.
+Nowadays, a Wire EDM, a robot that cuts wire, is available for manufacturing companies.

 Scroll to Top